May 24, 2013

 The County of Los Angeles (County) is providing this status update on the remaining tasks for the historic cemetery area of the LA Plaza property.

-The consensus of the parties engaged in consultation was to schedule the respectful on-site ceremonies upon completion of the historic cemetery delineation.
-The historic consultant's field work to define the protected “No Dig” zone for the historic cemetery area has been completed, and the County and Foundation are communicating with Native Americans, Los Pobladores, and representatives of the Catholic Archdiocese of Los Angeles, to schedule dates and times for appropriate ceremonies at the site.
+The County and Foundation would like to continue the communications with Native Americans, Los Pobladores, and representatives of the Catholic Archdiocese of Los Angeles, to schedule dates and times for appropriate ceremonies at the site.

 The County and Foundation are committed to fulfilling the remaining tasks for the historic cemetery area of the LA Plaza property.
 These tasks include: